SmithWillSuffice/ohanga-pai/content/blog/21_macro_platonification.md

 lot of expressive power and textbooks can multiply in tedious length in vain efforts to avoid mathematical platonism.

-Things like nations, race, intelligence (IQ) are non-essential concepts, and should never be considered platonic, and we get horrors when people try to platonify these notions.
+Things like nations, race, intelligence tests (IQ) are non-essential concepts, and should never be considered platonic, and we get horrors when people try to platonify these notions.

 OK, but what about NNT and the Trader Bros?